msa-em/guide-tem-simulation/post.md

 (stem_post)=
 ## STEM Post-Processing
-STEM simulations usually requires some post-processing, we apply some of the most common steps post-processing step in this tutorial.
+STEM simulations usually require some post-processing.
+We apply some of the most common steps post-processing step in this tutorial.

 For these examples, we use an STO/LTO heterointerface as a specimen.
 The structure was built earlier in the [simulation inputs](./sim_inputs.md) chapter, and simple BF/ADF images simulated in the chapter on [STEM](./STEM.md).

 #### Interpolation
-We can save a great deal of computational effort by scanning at the Nyquist frequency [https://en.wikipedia.org/wiki/Nyquist_frequency], which is information-theoretically guaranteed to be sufficient -- but the result is visually quite pixelated.
+We can save a great deal of computational effort by scanning at the [Nyquist_frequency](wiki:Nyquist_frequency), which is information-theoretically guaranteed to be sufficient — but the result is visually quite pixelated.
 To address this, we can interpolate the images to a sampling of 0.05 $\mathrm{\AA}$. *ab*TEM’s default interpolation algorithm is Fourier-space padding, but spline interpolation is also available, which is more appropriate if the image in non-periodic.

 #### Blurring
 Standard multislice simulations are too idealized to describe a realistic experimental image.
 For example, a finite Gaussian-shaped source will result in a blurring of the image, and vibrations and other instabilities may further contribute to the blur.
 It is typical and convenient to approximate these by applying a Gaussian blur with a standard deviation of $0.35 \ \mathrm{\AA}$ (corresponding to a source of approximately that size).
 However, note that correctly including spatial and temporal incoherence is a bit more complicated and may be necessary for quantitative comparisons with experiment.